 provides all reasonable certainty that the identity exists and that it uniquely identifies the applicant.

+[US / EZP800-63-2: §5.3.1.3.8, §5.3.1.3.11 b, ii)]]

-Remote Public Identity Verification
+Remote Public Identity Proofing

 A specific service that offers remote identity proofing to applicants with whom it has no previous relationship must comply with the criteria in this section.